Sugar beet

 Disease risk mitigation: Break pathogen hosts in rotation

-Less chemical, more control: Up to 95% reduction in herbicide use
+Less phytosanitary products, more control: Up to 95% reduction in herbicide use

 No crop damage: Phytotoxicity is minimized, ensuring no negative impact on crop development.
 With the ability to either plant later or harvest earlier than conventional practices, growers can optimize their operations without sacrificing yield.